 Soil health is the secret key to having healthy vegetables.
 Your vegetables pull the nutrients they need out of the soil which also helps them to fight off pests.
 If your soil is not diverse and does not have life in it, then you will not have healthy vegetables Build up your soil health by composting your food scraps and rotating your crops.
 It can take years to build up your soil so patience is needed but it is worth the wait as your plants get healthier and more bountiful each year.

-Perennials, such as raspberries, blackberries, blueberries, make great additions to your garden and help protect it from strong winds and storms.
+Perennial shrubs such as raspberries, blackberries, and blueberries make great additions to your garden and help protect it from strong winds and storms.
 Plant these tasty perennials on the side of the garden that the wind comes from.
 Perennials also pull a lot of carbon out of the air and leak it into the soil.
 The carbon, combined with the very long roots of perennials, helps improve your soil.

 Protect Your Veggies From Pests — Naturally